davefernig/sortable-challenge/README.md

 cd sortable-challenge/src/
 python parse.py
 ```
 Output will be written to sortable-challenge/output/results.json.
+The paths to input and output files are specified in parse.py.

 To visually examine the results (one product at a time), use:
 ```
 python inspect.py results.json
 ```